Jamie-Morr/SEM-Group/use-cases/use-case-8.md

-# USE CASE: 7 Produce a Report on the World Population of People Living in Cities and not Living in Cities
+# USE CASE: 8 Produce a Report on the world population of World, Continent, Region, Country, District, City

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *Data analyst* I want *to produce a report on the population of people living in cities and not living in cities* so that *I can produce the required report.*
+As an *Data analyst* I want *to produce a report on the population of world, continent, region, country, district, city* so that *I can produce the required report.*

 ### Scope